b2evolution/b2evolution/readme.md

 ## Complex websites made easy.

 One blog.
 Multiple blogs.
 Photo albums.
 User community.
 Discussion forums.
+Online manuals.

-Online manuals. b2evolution can run them all on a single installation.
+b2evolution can run them all on a single installation.
 Right out of the box — plugins fully optional.

 More info: http://b2evolution.net

+## Status of this Repository on GitHub

+The master branch is the current state of the (previously called) “i6” branch from which the 5.1 releases have been drawn.

+This branch currently contains updates ahead of the 5.1.1-beta release and we plan to maintain this GitHub repo ahead of public releases.

+We are planing to transition the development branches to GitHub also but haven't decided on a branching model and workflow yet.

+## Usage info

 ### Requirements